nishul/private/README-Redis.md

    *  Another single sharded Redis Enterprise database named "replica-db" with password as "nopassword", and a memory limit of 2GB.
       * Enable "Replica Of" in Advance options and use "source-db" as the source database to make "replica-db" database a repository for keys from "source-db" database.

-   Refer the below link to know more about creating Single Sharded Redis Enterprise Databases. https://docs.redis.com/latest/rs/administering/creating-databases/
+   Refer the following link to know more about creating Single Sharded Redis Enterprise Databases. https://docs.redis.com/latest/rs/administering/creating-databases/

 * Python 3.7 and above.
-Latest version can be dowloaded from the below link: https://www.python.org/downloads/
+Latest version can be dowloaded from the this link: https://www.python.org/downloads/
 * Python client for Redis database and key-value store.
-You can refer the below link to install the latest redis package using PIP: https://pypi.org/project/redis/
+You can refer the following link to install the latest redis package using PIP: https://pypi.org/project/redis/